 ANTHONY TRAVERS - Anthony is a Chartered Accountant and a Registered Company Auditor in Australia & New Zealand.
-As a Senior Audit Partner with WilliamBuck, Anthony has over 30 years of experience across audit, financial reporting, governance and risk.
-Previous roles include Lead & Audit Partner with KPMG Australia.
+He is a Non Executive Director of a number of multi nationals including the local entity of Accelya Group, is the Executive Chairman of Asset Recruitment, & a Partner with Hall Chadwick.
+Anthony has over 30 years of experience across audit, financial reporting, governance and risk.
 Director since 2023.